-Abigail is a partner in the Litigation Division, specialising in reputation and information protection for companies and individuals.
+Abigail is a consultant in the Litigation Division, specialising in reputation and information protection for companies and individuals.

 Abigail regularly provides advice on media crisis management, defamation, malicious falsehood, harassment, privacy, breach of confidence, freedom of information and data protection.